 Explanation: -

-Interstitial cells in ovary and testes can differentiate.
-By Interstitial cell, it refers to any cell that lies in the places amid the functional cells of a tissue.
+Interstitial cells in the ovary and testes can differentiate.
+Interstitial cells refer to any cell that lies in the spaces between the functional cells of a tissue.

 Examples include: